Skip to main content

 - The eastern part of the coast is divided between the province of Granada, where it's called Costa Tropical (or Costa de Granada) and the province of Almería, where it's called Costa de Almería.
 Here, the temperatures are similar, while proceeding towards the east, the rainfall decreases, and at the same time the temperature of the sea gradually increases (see below).

-Here is the average precipitation in Almería: as you can see, it is at semi-desert levels.
+In Almería, average precipitation is at semi-desert levels.

 North of Almería there is a desert, the Tabernas Desert (Desierto de Tabernas), where many western movies were filmed.
 However, the southeastern coastal area, from Almería to Cabo de Gata, and from San José to Playa de los Muertos, is semi-desert as well: the cape of Gata is probably the driest place in Europe, since it receives only 155 mm (6.1 in) of rain per year.
 Here, we find the Cabo de Gata-Nijar Natural Park.